Fredonia annually recycles tons of corrugated cardboard, mixed paper, glass, tires,

 Recycling Rechargeable Batteries

-Reed Library, and the Media Center in Thompson Hall.
+Reed Library, and the ITS Service Center in Thompson Hall.
 View the full policy here

 Recycling printer ink cartridges

 The student group Enactus is working with RecycleInk to responsibly recycle ink cartridges.

 Drop off bins are located in the following places: